NG-ZORRO/ng-zorro-antd/components/tree/doc/index.en-US.md

 ### nz-tree

+> Tips: According to the current data structure design, you need to ensure that `nzData` is set first, otherwise other attributes will not take effect.
+After the asynchronous operation returns data, re-assign other attributes to trigger rendering.
+Please refer to [#5152](https://github.com/NG-ZORRO/ng-zorro-antd/issues/5152) to track the optimization progress.

 | Property | Description | Type | Default | Global Config |
 | -------- | ----------- | ---- | ------- | ------------- |
 | `[nzData]` | Tree data (Reference NzTreeNode) | `NzTreeNodeOptions[] \| NzTreeNode[]` | `[]` |